Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Subjects With Elevated Risk - FOURIER

 Among patients with elevated cardiovascular risk on statin therapy, evolocumab versus placebo was effective at reducing adverse cardiovascular events.
 Evolocumab was associated with marked reductions in LDL-C levels.
 Serious adverse events were similar between treatment groups.
 PCSK9 inhibition represents a novel approach to lower LDL-C levels and improves cardiovascular outcomes.
 However, for the duration of follow-up, there was no benefit on cardiovascular or all-cause mortality, and cost remains an issue.

 Detailed testing did not reveal any adverse cognitive deficits among the evolocumab group.
+There were no apparent safety issues with very low achieved LDL-C levels.

 Editorial: Dullaart RP.
 PCSK9 Inhibition to Reduce Cardiovascular Events.
 N Engl J Med 2017;376:1790-1.